 At St Michael's pastoral care is at the heart of all loving relationships, and encompasses all that happens in the school.
-Activities associated with Pastoral Care in 2009 included: the continued implementation of a Values Education Program that was taught across all classes; the services of a CatholicCare counselor was made available for families in need; and, a resilience and anti-bullying program "Stop, Think, Do" was introduced to the Year 2 classes.
+Activities associated with Pastoral Care in 2010 included: the continued implementation of a Values Education Program that was taught across all classes; the services of a CatholicCare counselor was made available for families in need; and, the continued support for new students through a "buddy" scheme.

-The School's Behaviour Management Policy, which is based on rights, responsibilities and consequences and fosters positive reinforcement rather than punitive action, continued to be implemented.
+The School's Behaviour Management Policy, which is based on rights, responsibilities and consequences, and fosters positive reinforcement rather than punitive action, continued to be implemented.
 As well as this the school recognised children's birthdays, academic and sporting achievements and positive playground and classroom behaviour.

 Catholic schools in the Diocese of Wollongong are committed to a safe and supportive environment.
 The principles, guidelines and procedures set out in the Policy documents Maintaining Right Relationships and Safe Work Environment are the framework for school leaders, students, staff, parents and the wider community to develop a safe and supportive environment.
 The Diocesan Complaints Handling Procedures forms an important element in the Diocese's commitment to ensuring safe and supportive environments for school communities.
-These documents can be found on the Catholic Education Office website: www.dow.catholic.edu.au then go to the link Policies.
-No changes were made to these Diocesan documents in 2009.
+These documents can be found on the Catholic Education Office website: www.dow.catholic.edu.au.
+No changes were made to these Diocesan documents in 2010.